kl3mta3/XilftenBot/README.md

 > You can use localHost.
 You just have to ensure XilftenBot runs on the same machine as Sonarr and Radarr.
 <br/>

+If you do not have Sonarr installed Documents and download can be found at http://Sonarr.tv .
+If you do not have Radarr installed Documents and download can be found at http://Radarr.video .

+XilftenBot is a preProgramed Discord bot, and needs a Bot Token provided by Discord you can get one at http://discord.com/developers .
+A guide to creating it can be found [Here](#-create-c-discord-bot)

 ### **Installation:**
 Download the zip or complie and build XilftenBot.